-Keep in mind that for a 3-credit course students should spend ~9-12 hours/week studying and attempting practice problems to keep-up with the pace of the course assignment content and due dates/times in Mastering may be edited/altered, added/removed at the professor's discretion, as the semester dictates
+Keep in mind that for a 3-credit course students should spend ~9-12 hours/week studying and attempting practice problems to keep-up with the pace of the course.

 The lowest 2 homework scores will be dropped - this allows for 2 missed assignments due to illness or any other reason.